Maksim-jmb/agent-5man/README.md

 ** mainly a gameplay issue on my end - getting use to not moving the mouse while swapping out of RR to Vfxview or focus heal
 * things get a little squirrelly when i do, usually dropping the healer client - main driver in my case

+i'll post a video when i get things more into memory - not automatic yet, to used to isboxer setup - have to stop and think sometimes what keys/buttons to hit atm with JMB